ResearchMedia/CantileverBeamDatasetGenerator/FreeCAD/README.md

 # DataGenCAD

-This file is an aggregate of  relevant packages to run the files presnt in this directory.
+This folder contains the files used to generate the 2D beam cross-sections and their corresponding 3D CAD beams.

 ## Beam Generator Dependencies
 Please use the datagencad.yml file for a list of all packages present in the original data generation environment.
 Due to versioning issues, a direct install from the .yml file may produce errors.